nypesap/nypesap.github.io/docs/blog/posts/0007-test-users.md

 # Streamlining SAP Fiori Testing with the Test User App from the Fiori Tracker Suite

-SAP S/4HANA project teams support SAP Fiori apps available on SAP Fiori Launchpad.
-An essential aspect of the support is testing.
-Since the apps are [designed based on roles](https://experience.sap.com/fiori-design-web/design-principles/#rolebased), the team requires test users with those roles.
+The SAP S/4HANA project team supports SAP Fiori applications available through the SAP Fiori Launchpad.
+A critical aspect of this support is testing.
+Because these applications are [designed for specific roles](https://experience.sap.com/fiori-design-web/design-principles/#rolebased), reliable testing must take roles into account.
+The best way to consider roles in testing is using role-dedicated test users.

 <!-- more -->